gabriel-logan/clean-memory/README.md

 Shell script command to clear unused temporary memory and system cache.
 Clean RAM memory.

+Boost your system's performance with a simple shell script command!
+Effortlessly clear unused temporary memory and system cache to refresh and optimize your RAM.
+Keep your system running at peak efficiency!

 ## instalation

 ## download the package